IEEE 802.11mc: Wi-Fi Round Trip Time

 While it is not the main purpose of the maintenance/revision group, some features deemed not big enough to require a full Task Group within the IEEE 802.11 WG are sometimes added to the IEEE 802.11 standard via the maintenance/revision group.

 The main feature added through TGmc is commonly known as Wi-Fi Round Trip Time (Wi-Fi RTT).
 It allows computing devices to measure the distance to nearby Wi-Fi access points (APs) and determine their indoor location with a precision of 1–2 metres using round-trip delay.

 The accuracy is better than estimations with trilateration based on received signal strength indication (RSSI).

 Concept

 With a single Wi-Fi access point, only a distance measurement is available.
 With three or more nearby APs, an app can trilaterate a device's location with an accuracy of one to two meters.

 The technology operation principle is based on time delay in signal reception and transmission - the time necessary for sending a signal and the time required for receiving its confirmation have to be taken into account.
 The system calculates this time span and then multiplies it by the speed of light.

 Not all devices have the necessary hardware support yet for this feature.
-At present the list of the certified routers contains only the following models:
+Google maintains a list of certified routers, including certain Google Nest, Cisco, and Aruba models.